Dogs Also Go Through An Angsty Teenage Stage, Claims New Study

 “This is a very important time in a dog’s life,” said animal behavior researcher Lucy Asher in response to the study.

-“This is when dogs are often re-homed because they are no longer a cute little puppy and suddenly, their owners find they are more challenging and they can no longer control them or train them,” she added.
+“This is when dogs are often rehomed because they are no longer a cute little puppy and suddenly, their owners find they are more challenging and they can no longer control them or train them,” she added.

 “But as with human teenage children, owners need to be aware that their dog is going through a phase and it will pass,” she concluded.